 This gorgeous homemade three fruit marmalade recipe is made with oranges, lemons, and grapefruit, using the whole fruit method so nothing is wasted!
 This easy marmalade recipe without pectin yields a thick marmalade that is not too sweet and not too bitter.
 It's just right!

-How to make marmalade
+What you need to make marmalade

-During the winter season, Seville oranges are prized for their bitter, astringent, sharp orange flavour and high pectin content, which is great for homemade marmalade, not so great for eating.
+During the winter season, Seville oranges are prized for their bitter, astringent, sharp orange flavour and high pectin content, which is great for homemade marmalade, but not so great for eating.

-But Seville orange season is quite short, and the rest of the year, you can make marmalade from any of the common citrus fruits: orange, lime, lemon, and grapefruit.
+But the Seville orange season is quite short, and for the rest of the year, you can make marmalade from any of the common citrus fruits: orange, lime, lemon, and grapefruit.
 When making marmalades, it's really important to scrub your citrus fruit and wash them really well to remove any dirt or pesticides that may be on the skin.

 Any white sugar will work whether granulated sugar, superfine white sugar, or fine natural cane sugar (like this one on Amazon).
 Fine sugar will dissolve quickly and more readily than a more coarse sugar.
-You wouldn't want to use a coarse turbinado sugar in marmalade because you risk ending up with a marmalade with granular sugar crystals that didn't dissolve properly.
+You wouldn't want to use coarse turbinado sugar in marmalade because you risk ending up with a marmalade with granular sugar crystals that didn't dissolve properly.
 I use granulated or fine sugar.
 That's caster sugar for the Brits among us.

 You could also use a combination of white sugar and brown sugar to make marmalade, but remember that brown sugar contains molasses and so the flavour will be noticeably different than marmalade made with white sugar.
 Make sure the total weight of sugar in the recipe doesn't change.

-Whatever the type of sugar you are using, make sure that all the sugar is properly dissolved into your marmalade mixture before you bring it up to a boil to thicken to the desired consistency.
+Whatever type of sugar you are using, make sure that all the sugar is properly dissolved into your marmalade mixture before you bring it up to a boil to thicken it to the desired consistency.

 Artificial sweeteners and sugar substitutes